phemmyblaze/car-world/README.md

 # car-world
 Frictional car website
-main use of javascript to manipulate the html
+Made use of javascript to manipulate the html